vacp2p/rfc/content/docs/rfcs/23/README.md

 To bridge Waku v1 and Waku v2 we have a [15/WAKU-BRIDGE](/spec/15).
-For mapping Waku v1 topics to Waku v2 content topics, the following structure is used:
+For mapping Waku v1 topics to Waku v2 content topics, the following structure for the content topic is used:

 ```
 /waku/v1/<4bytes-waku-v1-topic>/rlp